Who have Malone flash here?

 To give yourself the best chance and to keep the power more consistent , I would use a high quality fmic like atm or custom, an air filter outside of engine bay and make sure your using the absolute best, most knockresitent pump fuel in your area if you're using pump gasoline.
 I've found huge differences between the big name 93 octane with mobil being the best.
 Quite a bit better than bp and Phillips 66.

 I'd be weary of any vendor who claims.different. in the other currently active thread, a vendor has their customer believing his not turbo 500 was able to get a 50% power gain.
 That's like claiming you can give a basic 430hp corvette 645hp from a tune and an exhaust system.
-Absolutely ludicrous.- Top
+Absolutely ludicrous.

 Comment